dygdedesener/Patway-Analysis-Workflow/README.md

 # Pathway-Analysis-Workflow
-Pathway anlaysis workflow for omics data
+Pathway analysis workflow for omics data
 The workflow is about performing pathway and network analysis for transcriptomics data.